Achyut-007/CyberCtf/README.md

 I thought I had a flag here once — I must've removed it.
 Maybe someone remembers.

+___

+## 🕵️ Challenge 5 — A Picture Never Forgets

+Someone shared this image saying it hides something important.
+It looks perfectly normal… or does it?

+Maybe the image remembers more than it shows — after all, files can keep traces of their past.
+See if you can uncover what it refuses to show on the surface.

+🖼️ **File:** `flag_text.png`
+💡 **Hint:** Sometimes, details live between what you see and what’s stored...exif.

 ---

 ### Your Mission